CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 - Outputs: Updated product records stored in the database and reflected in the store's product listings

 #### Order Management
-- Manages the lifecycle of orders, from creation to tracking and fulfillment
+- Manages the lifecycle of orders, from creation to tracking and fulfilment
 - Inputs: Shopping cart details, payment confirmation from the payment gateway and user information
 - Outputs: New order records stored in the database and a confirmation email sent to the user via Resend